Updated: Nov 30

 It's believed that the average profit margin for the construction industry is too low.
-Those in other industries often joke that why most construction company owners are working insanely hard for little reward.
+Those in other industries often joke about why most construction company owners are working insanely hard for little reward.

 The deep truth is that the net profit margin in construction isn't low but most business owners are failing to manage costs, productivity, and cash flow.
 Let’s take a look at the statistics from the CSI market.
 The construction services industry profitability ratio is 35,49 % in 2021.
 Other statics from different resources also claimed the same.
 That’s right.
 You read that correctly.